phixMe/marquez/docs/run-lifecycle.md

  We start the run

 ### When the run of the job ends
- - PUT /namespaces/{namespace}/datasets/{name} (for every dataset the job wrote to) We update the definition of each dataset this job wrote to.
+ - PUT /namespaces/{namespace}/datasets/{name} (for every dataset the job wrote to during that run) We update the definition of each dataset this job wrote to during the run.
+The dataset updates *must* refer to the runId.
 For example the schema might have changed
 - POST /namespaces/{namespace}/jobs/{name}/runs/{id}/complete
  We mark the run as succeful (similarly 'fail' for a failed job)